oletizi/avi-docs/src/site/docs/16.3/avi-gslb-site-configuration-and-operations/index.md

 Delegate avi.com to the Avi GSLB

-To try this out in the lab, dnsmasq was installed on the clients, and the following entries added:
+To try this out in the lab, <code>dnsmasq</code> was installed on the clients, and the following entries added:

 On client 1: